-The Administering Authority has been advised by the Fund Actuary that the greatest risk to the funding level is the investment risk inherent in the predominantly equity based strategy, so that actual asset out-performance between successive valuations could diverge significantly from that assumed in the long term.
+The Administering Authority has been advised by the Fund Actuary that the greatest risk to the funding level is the investment risk inherent in the predominantly equity based strategy, so that actual asset outperformance between successive valuations could diverge significantly from that assumed in the long term.
+The Actuary's formal valuation report includes a quantification of the key risks in terms of the effect on the funding position.